mathieualexhache/HID-Crescendo-Smartcard-Extractor/README.md

 # HID-Crescendo-Smartcard-Extractor

 The **HID Smartcard Serial Extractor** is a Windows-based C++ program designed to facilitate batch swiping and serial number extraction from ISO/IEC 7816 contact smart cards.
-It works with the **HID Crescendo 144K FIPS Contact Only (SCE7.0 144KDI)** smart card model and the **OMNIKEY® 3021 Contact Smart Card Reader**, providing a seamless process for extracting serial numbers and automatically uploading them to a SharePoint Online Inventory Asset Management list.
+It works with the [**HID Crescendo 144K FIPS Contact Only (SCE7.0 144KDI)**](https://www.hidglobal.com/products/crescendo) smart card model and the **OMNIKEY® 3021 Contact Smart Card Reader**, providing a seamless process for extracting serial numbers and automatically uploading them to a SharePoint Online Inventory Asset Management list.
 This tool is primarily used for tracking unassigned and assigned smart cards in a networked environment.

 ## Key Features

 - **CCID Support**:
-  The **OMNIKEY® 3021** card reader works seamlessly with Windows systems, eliminating manual driver installation.
+  The [**OMNIKEY® 3021**](https://www.hidglobal.com/products/omnikey-3021) card reader works seamlessly with Windows systems, eliminating manual driver installation.
 The program utilizes the CCID specification for communication with the card reader.

 - **PC/SC Compliant**:
-  Fully compliant with the **PC/SC framework**, an industry-standard API for smart card readers, enabling interaction with cards via APDU and Extended APDU protocols (for T=1 cards).
+  Fully compliant with the [**PC/SC framework**](https://learn.microsoft.com/en-us/windows/win32/api/winscard/), an industry-standard API for smart card readers, enabling interaction with cards via APDU and Extended APDU protocols (for T=1 cards).

 - **CPLC Data Extraction**:
-  Uses ISO 7816 commands to extract **Card Production Lifecycle Data (CPLC)**, including serial numbers, from blank smart cards that have not yet been configured with a **PIV applet**.
+  Uses [ISO 7816](https://www.iso.org/obp/ui/#iso:std:79893:en) commands to extract **Card Production Lifecycle Data (CPLC)**, including serial numbers, from blank smart cards that have not yet been configured with a **PIV applet**.
 This allows identification of cards before they are provisioned through Credential Management Systems.

 - **PIV Data Extraction**:
-  Supports the extraction of **FIPS 201 'Printed Information'** from PIV cards by sending binary APDU commands.
+  Supports the extraction of [**FIPS 201 'Printed Information**](https://csrc.nist.gov/pubs/sp/800/73/4/upd1/final) from PIV cards by sending binary APDU commands.

 - **Installer Package**:
-  Distributed as a self-contained Windows installer that includes all necessary dependencies, such as PowerShell 7.x and the **PnP.PowerShell** module for SharePoint Online interaction.
+  Distributed as a self-contained Windows installer that includes all necessary dependencies, such as PowerShell 7.x and the [***PnP.PowerShell**](https://pnp.github.io/powershell/) module for SharePoint Online interaction.

 - **CSV Report Generation**:
   Automatically generates a local CSV report containing the extracted serial numbers for inventory tracking.